- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 3. HOW TO GET THERE?

 The easiest way to go here is by plane to Warsaw Chopin Airport (WAW) or directly to Rzeszow Jasionka Airport (RZE).
-From Warsaw Chopin Airport (WAW) you can both fly to Rzeszow (RZE) or take the Neobus coach, who take you to Polańczyk or at least Sanok.
-From there (especially from Sanok) is easy way to catch some bus, which should operate at least once a day all year round, and obviously more often in the period July 1 – August 31.
-Once you touch down in Rzeszów Jasionka (RZE) you can catch the bus or hire the taxi to Rzeszów coach station, from where you easily get the transportation to Sanok.
+From Warsaw Chopin Airport (WAW) you can both fly to Rzeszow (RZE) or take the Neobus coach, who takes you to Polańczyk or at least Sanok.
+From there (especially from Sanok) is an easy way to catch some bus, which should operate at least once a day all year round, and obviously more often in the period July 1 – August 31.
+Once you touch down in Rzeszów Jasionka (RZE) you can catch the bus or hire a taxi to Rzeszów coach station, from where you easily get transportation to Sanok.

-If you want to hike in Uzhansky National Park directly, which can be more useful once Poland Ukraine border is still closed, then better will be catch the plane to Danylo Halnytski International Airport in Lviv (LWO) (quite a few connection from Warsaw Chopin WAW Airport), catch some transportation to the Lviv main train station and then go by train to Sianki (in order to reach Uzhok Pass and get to the red trail described in the article) or directly to Stavne village, which is adjacent to Lubnya.
+If you want to hike in Uzhansky National Park directly, which can be more useful once Poland Ukraine border is still closed, then better will catch the plane to Danylo Halnytski International Airport in Lviv (LWO) (quite a few connections from Warsaw Chopin WAW Airport), catch some transportation to the Lviv main train station and then go by train to Sianki (in order to reach Uzhok Pass and get to the red trail described in the article) or directly to Stavne village, which is adjacent to Lubnya.
 Remember, that bus to Lubnya operates only twice a week.
-You can use a blue trail alternatively, which lead you via Beskydec Mt to the shelter (Pic.
-24), where you easily join on the red trail between Czeremcha Mt and Lubnya.
+You can use a blue trail alternatively, which leads you via Beskydec Mt to the shelter (Pic.
+24), where you easily join the red trail between Czeremcha Mt and Lubnya.

-Another way is a flight to Kosice International Airport (KSC) or Debrecen Airport (DEB), from where should be relatively easy (within 1 day) to reach the Uzhhorod – the Zakkarpattian capital.
-Then you can try to catch a lot of local transportation at least to Velkyi Bereznyi town and jump to tourist red trail mentioned above.
+Another way is a flight to Kosice International Airport (KSC) or Debrecen Airport (DEB), from where it should be relatively easy (within 1 day) to reach the Uzhhorod – the Zakkarpattian capital.
+Then you can try to catch a lot of local transportation at least to Velkyi Bereznyi town and jump to the tourist red trail mentioned above.